Creating and Running Koa.js Projects with ServBay

 Initialize Project Directory

-Open the Terminal app, navigate to ServBay’s web root directory, create a new project folder (e.g.,
+Open Terminal, navigate to ServBay’s website root, create a new folder (e.g.,

 servbay-koa-app

-), enter it, and initialize a new Node.js project:bashcd /Applications/ServBay/www mkdir servbay-koa-app cd servbay-koa-app npm init -y
+), enter it, and initialize a Node.js project:bashcd /Applications/ServBay/www mkdir servbay-koa-app cd servbay-koa-app npm init -y

 1